 The Board of Education does not discriminate on the basis of race, color, creed, religion, ancestry, national origin, mental or physical handicap, socio-economic status, sexual orientation, age or sex in any of its policies or regulations related to admissions, employment, financial aid, educational service, programs or activities.
-Affirmative Action/Section 504 Coordinator: Mrs. Raquel Estremera-Rivera: rrivera@mtsd.us
+Affirmative Action/Section 504 Coordinator: Mr Vincent Cuccaro: veuccaro@mtsd.us

-Harassment Intimidation and Bullying (Policy 5512)

-Please access the following 5512, HIB POLICY link for the most up to date Harassment, Intimidation and Bullying Policy.
+Harassment Intimidation and Bullying (Policy 5512) Please access the following 5512, HIB POLICY link for the most up to date Harassment, Intimidation and Bullying Policy.